 MENTORSHIP: The JEMD lobbied the Board to nominate mentors from large producers to support the Minerals Council's junior and emerging miners.
-Currently, seven mentors are providing guidance, on a one-on-one basis, to some of the junior members.
 In addition, the JEMD has entered an agreement with the Johannesburg Stock Exchange (JSE) to support selected emerging mining companies to join the Junior Mining Accelerator Programme.
-This programme exposes junior miners to capital markets, assists in re-focusing their business and provides support in areas such as strategic planning and marketing.
+This programme exposes junior miners to capital markets, assists in refocusing their business and provides supporting areas such as strategic planning and marketing.
 The intention is for more junior mining companies to eventually list on the JSE.
 The JEMD also financially supports selected junior members in attending mining courses, as well as supporting members to attend both the Junior Mining Indaba as well as the Investing in African Mining Indaba held in Cape Town.

-THE JUNIOR, EXPLORATION AND MINING LEADERSHIP FORUM (JEMLF): The Chair and the Vice Chair of the JEMLF represents this committee on the Board of the Minerals Council.
-Open to the CEOs of junior members, this committee debates policy positions, shares strategic, non-competitive information from departments within the Minerals Council and sets the policy position for the junior sector.
+THE JUNIOR, EXPLORATION AND MINING LEADERSHIP FORUM (JEMLF): The Chair and the Vice Chair of the JEMLF represents this committee on the Board of the policy positions, shares strategic, non-competitive information from departments within the Minerals Council and sets the policy position for the junior sector.
 In 2023 the committee was reconfigured to include the exploration sector as well.
 The JEMLF has been a key driver in re-energising exploration in South Africa with the support of the Minerals Council.
-The Chair of this committee, with Minerals Council officials, the Council for Geoscience and the Department of Mineral Resources and Energy (DMRE), was part of the team that contributed to the drafting ofthe Exploration Revival Plan for South Africa.
+The Chair of this committee, with Minerals Council officials, the Councilfor Geoscience and the Department of Mineral Resources and Energy (DMRE), was part of the team that contributed to the drafting of the Exploration Revival Plan for South Africa.